nightwatchjs/nightwatch-docs/guide/migrating-to-nightwatch/from-nightwatch-v1.md

+---
+title: Migrating from Nightwatch v1.x
+description: List of Major changes in version 2.0
+---

 ## Migrating from Nightwatch v1.x

 Below is a list of potentially breaking changes in version 2.0 and deprecated functionality which was removed.
 All attempts have been made to ensure a complete and accurate list, but there might be things which we overlooked.